 - 1 1/2 tablespoons chopped fresh sage or 1/4 teaspoon dry

 Heat large sauce pan or dutch oven over medium high heat.
-Add olive oil onions and sliced mushrooms.
+Add olive oil and sliced mushrooms.
 Saute until the mushrooms have reached a nice rich color.
-Add garlic and continue to cook for 1-2 minutes.
+Remove to bowl and set aside.

-Into the same pan, melt butter.
+Into the same pan, melt butter, add onions and garlic.
+Saute until onions are soft.
 Add the flour and cook until thick and bubbly and slightly brown in color.
 About 4-5 minutes.